pabloum/Test/README.md

 This was built with React.

-However, the app is not entirely functional.
-The Form that creates user is not hitting the endpoint.
-And the Details route is not hitting any endpoint either, thus the data displayed is hardcoded.
+The app is not entirely functional.
+The Form that creates user and the List of all users is working and hitting the proper endpoints.
+However, the Details route is not hitting any endpoint, thus the data displayed is hardcoded.